Arabella (song)

 "Arabella" is a song by English rock band Arctic Monkeys from their fifth studio album, AM (2013).
 The song was confirmed as the album's fifth single by the band and their label Domino and impacted radio in Italy on 28 January 2014 and the United Kingdom on 10 March 2014.
 A physical 7" vinyl single was also planned for release on 28 March 2014, but was ultimately cancelled.

-Composition

-The song is described by Far Out magazine as a "fusing of late ‘90s hip-hop and R&B with ‘70s hard rock," they also noted musical references "to the likes of Sabbath or Zeppelin and the futurism of Dr. Dre, combined with lyrical extracts like “Arabella’s got a ‘70s head, but she’s a modern lover…she’s made of outer space”".

 Performances

 "Arabella" was played live for the first time on 30 August 2013, during Zurich Openair festival performance, which was a part of the AM Tour.
 The band often play part of Black Sabbath's "War Pigs" during live performances of the song, done to give Alex Turner time to equip a guitar for the solo.
 The part "War Pigs" is played due to the similarities between the riffs of the two songs.

 Music video

 An official music video for the song, directed by English director Jake Nava, premiered on 2 March 2014.